Sick kids in class put others at risk, including families at home. When to keep your kid home from school and what to do if you can’t.

 But it’s a big deal to us families with babies.

-And it’s a big deal to families with immunocompromised kids who can’t fight off minor bugs like the rest of us can.
+It’s a big deal to families with immunocompromised kids who can’t fight off minor bugs like the rest of us can.

-However, there is no reason to bring a sick kid to extracurricular activities!
+Also, there is no reason to bring a sick kid to extracurricular activities!

 If you explain the situation, I’m sure that most people will be understanding and accommodating with make-up classes.
 They don’t want sick kids spreading germs at their gymnastics facility or tutoring center.